MangelMaxime/Thoth/docs/src/Content/Decode.md

 ## Decoding Objects

-In order to decode obects, you can use:
+In order to decode objects, you can use:

 - `field : string -> Decoder<'value> -> Decoder<'value>`
     - Decode a JSON object, requiring a particular field.